2018 Novak Djokovic tennis season: Australian Open

 Djokovic played his first official match since Wimbledon at the Australian Open.
 After defeating Donald Young in straight sets, he defeated Gaël Monfils in the second round after dropping the first set, with Monfils succumbing to extreme heat in the latter stages of the match.
 With a victory over Albert Ramos Viñolas in third round, Djokovic set up a meeting with Korean Chung Hyeon.
 In a match of constant breaks of serve, Djokovic eventually lost in straight sets due to relentless backcourt defense from Chung and copious unforced errors on critical points.
 After his loss, Djokovic decided to undergo a surgery on his right elbow, which he claimed was affecting him from previous two years.

 Indian Wells Open

-Djokovic surprisingly returned to tour since his surgery at the Indian Wells Masters.
+Djokovic surprisingly returned to tour after his surgery, playing at the Indian Wells Masters.
 After receiving a first round bye, he was upset in the second round by World No. 109 Taro Daniel in three sets.